UoB-COMSM0110/2024-group-13/READMEReport.md

 | 6     | 65            | 55              | 70              | 40          | 80     | 15           | 54              |
 | 7     | 85            | 25              | 65              | 85          | 70     | 10           | 57              |

-*Raw NASA TLX results for online multiplayer*
+*Raw NASA TLX results for online multiplayer.*

 To validate whether there was a difference in perceived workload/difficulty we made use of the Wilcoxon Signed Rank test, which requires no assumptions regarding the distribution of the underlying scores.
 We found a W test statistic of 1.5 for a sample size of n=7.
 This was below the threshold of 2 and hence was significant at a p-value of 5%.
 This means that we are 95% certain that there is a real statistical difference rather than due to randomness.
 Therefore, we concluded that the online version required a higher workload than the local mode.
 We discussed that the inability to see the entire map in online mode as well as the darkened screen surrounding the character resulted in a more challenging experience.